COVID-19: Information for NDs

 - We encourage you to check back often for updates.
 Recent e-mails to the profession can be found at the end of this page.

 Latest Update: Our most recent all-Registrant e-mails are posted at the bottom of this page.
-They include the May 27, 2020 update about the amendment to Directive #2 for Health Care Providers and the May 29, 2020 message about the College’s COVID-19 Reopening Guidelines for NDs.
+They include the April 23, 2021, New Directive from the Ministry of Health, the November 23, 2020 regional lockdown email, the May 27, 2020 update about the amendment to Directive #2 for Health Care Providers and the May 29, 2020 message about the College’s COVID-19 Reopening Guidelines for NDs.

 COVID-19 Reopening Guidelines